- View Offline

-The key to successful leadership is emotional intelligence.
-More than 3000 studies on emotional intelligence have shown that it contributes to both professional and personal success.
-Boosting your emotional quotient, or EQ, is tied to more effective leadership, entrepreneurship, career success, as well as happiness and relationship satisfaction.
+- The key to successful leadership is emotional intelligence.
+More than 3,000 studies on emotional intelligence have shown that it contributes to both professional and personal success, boosting your emotional quotient, or EQ, is tied to more effective leadership, entrepreneurship, career success, as well as happiness and relationship satisfaction.
 Who wouldn't want more of that, right?
 The good news is that you can raise your EQ, and that's what we're going to focus on in this course.
-I'm Dr. Britt Andreata, and I'm pleased to welcome you to Leading with Emotional Intelligence.
+I'm Dr. Britt Andreatta and I'm pleased to welcome you to Leading with Emotional Intelligence.

-And I can tell you, developing your emotional intelligence will yield all kinds of great results.
-Not only for you, but the teams you lead and the organization you serve.
+I can tell you developing your emotional intelligence will yield all kinds of great results not only for you but the teams you lead and the organization you serve.
 In this course I'll share with you specific tips and strategies for developing your emotional intelligence.
-We'll look at the two main categories of personal competence and relational competence.
-And we'll dive deep into the 20 competencies including: self-confidence, adaptability, organizational acumen, and managing conflict, just to name a few.
+We'll look at the two main categories of personal competence and relational competence, and we'll dive deep into the twenty competencies including self-confidence, adaptability, organizational acumen, and managing conflict just to name a few.

-Do you want to gain a deeper appreciation of your strengths and unique contributions?
-And are you ready to become better at maximizing the potential of those you lead?
+Do you want to gain a deeper appreciation of you strengths and unique contributions, and are you ready to become better at maximizing the potential of those you lead?
 Then let's get started with Leading with Emotional Intelligence.